burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   Importantly (**and please be careful**), there is no semicolon after the expression inside the curly braces of a compound requirement.
 Using semicolons inside the compound requirement is a compile-time error.

-  All possible types of compound requirements:
+  The list of all possible types of compound requirements:

   ```cpp
     // expr is a valid expression